Learning Variable Impedance Skills from Demonstrations with Passivity Guarantee: Proposed Approach

 To obtain the full stiffness matrix $\boldsymbol{K}_{t}$, experts have explored various methods.
 One approach utilized by \cite{stifftro} involves the use of the Gaussian mixture model (GMM) to cluster the demonstrated data and estimated $\boldsymbol{K}_{t}$ by obtaining the inverse of the position covariance.
 However, this approach requires multiply demonstrations and cannot be applied to tasks where the robot's end-effector is constrained to follow a single path.
 Another approach, as described by \cite{emg2} utilized the electromyography (sEMG) signals to estimate stiffness.
 This approach calculates the activation level of human muscles and offers the advantage of being cost-effective while providing real-time estimation.
 In a similar vein, \cite{emgtm} specifically emulates imitates the underlying the inherent transformation within the muscular and skeletal systems.
 They employs the model-based approach to estimate the joint torque and joint stiffness simultaneously without additional calibration procedures.
 However, the sEMG based approaches are highly sensitive to noise and individual differences.

 A different approach proposed by \cite{myras} uses the neural network to estimate the stiffness and damping from the demonstrations, based on the states of end-effector and the interaction force.
 Although this method can easily generalize to different states, training the neural network is time consuming and the accuracy is not always satisfactory.
 In contrast, \cite{ras} proposes an algorithm that uses the least squares method with the nearest positive definite matrix (SPD) method to estimate the stiffness with a sliding window at each time step quickly.
 However, a predetermined damping value is acquired by this algorithm, which is not known in the real demonstrations.
 Therefore, the accuracy of the estimated stiffness relies on the empirically designed value of the damping.
-Inspired by \cite{ras}, a novel stiffness estimation algorithm that inherit the highly effectiveness of \cite{ras} while do not need to know the damping.
+Inspired by \cite{ras}, a novel stiffness estimation algorithm that inherit the highly effectiveness of \cite{ras} while do not need to know the damping is proposed in this paper.

-The algorithm proposed by \cite{ras} is introduced firstly.
+To introduce the proposed stiffness estimation algorithm, the algorithm proposed in \cite{ras} is introduced firstly.
 In human demonstration, with the reference trajectories, the presented data in the demonstrations include position, velocity, acceleration, and external force vectors, respectively.
 Then to estimate the full stiffness matrix at each time step $t$, \cite{ras} employs a sliding window $L$ that moves along the demonstration data.
-In real experiments, a small sliding window is employed to treat stiffness as an invariant within a short period of time.
+The small sliding window is employed to treat stiffness as an invariant over a short period of time.

-Equation (\ref{equ:3}) can be also expressed as:
+Equation (\ref{equ:sm1}) can be also expressed as:

-By defining $\boldsymbol{f}_{t}^{e}-\boldsymbol{H}_{t}\boldsymbol{\ddot{e}}_{t}-\boldsymbol{D}_{t}\boldsymbol{\dot{e}}_{t}$ as $\tilde{\boldsymbol{y}}_{t}$ and $\boldsymbol{e}_{t}$ as $\tilde{\boldsymbol{x}}_{t}$, equation (\ref{equ:4}) becomes:
+By defining $\boldsymbol{f}_{t}^{e}-\boldsymbol{H}_{t}\boldsymbol{\ddot{x}}_{t}-\boldsymbol{D}_{t}\boldsymbol{\dot{e}}_{t}$ as $\tilde{\boldsymbol{y}}_{t}$ and $\boldsymbol{e}_{t}$ as $\tilde{\boldsymbol{x}}_{t}$, equation (\ref{equ:4}) becomes: